MOSAIX-Lab/MOSAIX-Lab.github.io/_pages/tag-archive.md

 ---

-** ANNOUCEMENT **
+# ANNOUCEMENT

+## 🚀 Join the MOSAIX Lab at Saint Louis University!

-Looking for highly motivated graduate students (Master's and PhD) in the field of carbon fiber reinforced composite materials.
-Preference will be given to students with past experience in either of the two areas:
+The MOSAIX Lab (Multiscale mOdeling, Simulation & Integrated eXperimentation) is seeking highly motivated Master's and PhD students interested in advancing the science and engineering of carbon fiber reinforced composite materials.

-* Manufactruing and mechanical testing of composite materials: Must have experience in manufacturing techniques like VARTM, wet-layup, compression molding.
-And testing experiences in compliance with ASTM standards

-* Computational Simulations: Knowledge and/or Experience in computational simulation tools like Molecular Dynamics (hihgly preferred) is sought in future PhD students and microscale simulation tools like ABAQUS or ANSYS is sought in Master's students.

-* No experience?
-No problem!
-As long as you have the passion and interest to learn new tools and techniques, you have already taken the first step.
-Please feel free to contact Pruthul Kokkada and we will talk more!

-Undergraduate Students: Want to learn new manufacturing and testing techniques of Carbon fiber reinforced polymer composite materials, please feel free to stop by my office!
+Students with experience in one or more of the following areas are especially encouraged to apply:

+## 🔬 Composite Manufacturing & Experimental Characterization

+Experience with composite manufacturing and testing techniques such as:
+Vacuum Assisted Resin Transfer Molding (VARTM)
+Wet layup manufacturing
+Compression molding
+Mechanical testing and characterization following ASTM standards

+## 💻 Computational Modeling & Simulation

+Experience or strong interest in computational tools, including:
+Molecular Dynamics simulations (particularly desirable for prospective PhD students) Finite Element Analysis using ABAQUS, ANSYS, or similar platforms Multiscale modeling of advanced materials and structures

+## 🌟 No Experience?
+That's Okay!

+Curiosity, motivation, and a willingness to learn are often more important than prior experience.
+If you are excited about advanced materials, computational modeling, experimental research, or simply want to explore new opportunities, we would love to hear from you.

+Please feel free to reach out to Dr. Pruthul Kokkada Ravindranath to discuss potential research opportunities and how your interests align with the lab's research vision.

+## 🎓 Undergraduate Students Welcome!

+Interested in gaining hands-on experience with composite manufacturing, mechanical testing, and advanced materials research?
+Stop by the office, send an email, or start a conversation.
+Undergraduate researchers are always welcome to learn, contribute, and grow as part of the MOSAIX Lab team.

+Build.
+Simulate.
+Discover.
+Innovate.
+Join MOSAIX Lab and help shape the next generation of advanced materials.